What is a read-only container in Docker?

 2. CI/CD Pipelines

 Continuous Integration and Continuous Deployment (CI/CD) pipelines often involve multiple stages, including build, test, and deployment.
-Using read-only containers in these pipelines can help ensure that the environment remains consistent and that tests are run in a controlled setting, free from unwanted changes.
+Using read-only containers in these pipelines can help ensure that the environment remains consistent and that tests are run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » in a controlled setting, free from unwanted changes.

 3. Static Applications